-Give a short explanation of Facebook

-- "Facebook connects you with your community, whether they live close to you or far away.
-You can use it to correspond with business contacts, receive news, stay in touch with family and friends or get updates on your favorite celebrities and sports teams." - "Using words, photos and videos, you can communicate with one person, a specific group of people or millions of people on Facebook."
+Give a short explanation of Bring the benefits to life!
+Facebook Tell your own story about how you • "Facebook connects you with your use Facebook and the way it helps community, whether they live close you, your friends and family.
+Some to you or far away.
+You can use it to examples include: correspond with business contacts, receive news, stay in touch with • Communicate with friends, family family and friends or get updates on and business contacts your favorite celebrities and sports Share and get advice teams." • Advertise your business/products "Using words, photos and videos, you • Read news from the world. can communicate with one person, a celebrities and sports specific group of people or millions of people on Facebook."
+Make the service relevant Discuss with the trainees how Facebook can be beneficial in their own lives: • Ask: "What would you like to use Facebook for?"
+Give them some suggestions based on their interests.